Fourth quarter GDP figures for the world’s largest economy came in overnight, rising to 2.2% from the expected target of 2.3%.

 More importantly, with each sell-off of the US dollar, it has been met with consistent buying support, with successive lows getting higher and higher.

-We see the current long-term consolidation on par with the level of uncertainty around global conditions.
+The market sees the current long-term consolidation on par with the level of uncertainty around global conditions.
 The US Fed recently confirmed their patient stance of zero rate hikes for 2019 and moving to a less aggressive guidance going forward.

 Couple that with slowing economic conditions across Europe and China and inflation levels falling, and you can see why traders are hesitant to back any one currency.